Which city is cheaper, Paris or Warsaw?

 It's hard to know how much time to spend in Paris.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find food and shopping around the cultural destination of Warsaw.
+You'll find food and shopping around the historical destination of Warsaw.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 Paris is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.